Running Start Information for Students

 Check in with your high school.
 Your high school counseling office can provide you with timelines to meet and discuss the Running Start Program.

 Note: Your high school counselor should discuss with you which classes you need to fulfill your high school graduation requirements.
 When you meet with your high school counselor, they will complete and sign your Enrollment Verification Form (EVF).
 The EVF will determine the number of college credits you can take at the college.
-Once your high school counselor has signed your EVF, you will submit the completed form to the Enrollment Services office at enroll@clark.edu.
+Once the EVF has been approved by your high school counselor, the high shool will submit your completed EVF to the college for the final approval and college official signature.

 Enrollment Verification Form (EVF) - REQUIRED Every Term (Fall, Winter and Spring)

 As a Running Start student, you must submit the Enrollment Verification Form (EVF) each term you register (Fall, Winter and Spring terms).
 The purpose of this form is to track the combined number of credits in which you are enrolled between your high school and the college.
-Your high school counselor, your parent, and you are required to sign this form.
-Turn your completed EVF into the Enrollment Services office as soon as you have met with your high school counselor.
+Each term student, parent/guardian must complete and sign the EVF.
+Students should complete the EVF early, prior to the payment deadline each term.
+Students must submit the completed EVF to the high school counselor for final approval.
+Once the EVF has been approved by your high school counselor, the high school will submit your completed EVF to the college for final approval and college official signature.
+Note: You must complete the EVF every term you register for classes, while in the Running Start Program.
 Please read the EVF information sheet.

 Note: We cannot bill your high school for tuition until you submit your EVF.
 If you do not submit the form, you will be required to pay full tuition by the tuition/fees payment due date.